-If you love Japanese food, you will go nuts for this Paleo Chicken Yakitori Skewers!
+If you love Japanese food, you will go nuts for these Paleo Chicken Yakitori Skewers!
 This recipe calls for juicy chicken thighs and lightly charred scallions, basted in a naturally sweet and savory Paleo Teriyaki Sauce from my cookbook Asian Paleo.
-Grill them on stovetop or outdoor BBQ.
-The smell when this is cooking is outrageous!
+Grill them on a stovetop or outdoor BBQ.
+The smell, when this is cooking, is outrageous!

 What is yakitori?

 Yakitori (Japanese: 焼き鳥) is a Japanese skewered chicken dish.
 They are grilled over a charcoal fire.
 Typically, there are two types of seasonings, salt and tare sauce.
 Tare (垂れ, [taɾe]) is a general term means Japanese dipping sauces and teriyaki sauce is one of them.